adobe/cloudinventory/README.md

   -p, --path string     file path to dump the inventory in (default "cloudinventory.json")
 ```

-Available under `releases` and as a docker image at `tchaudhry/cloudinventory`

 The tool reads credentials from your environment.

 For AWS see: <https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html>